Sian L. Beilock

 In her laboratory, the Human Performance Lab, Beilock uses many different methods in her research—ranging from behavior measures (such as reaction time and accuracy on an important test), to physiological measures of stress (salivary cortisol), to neuroimaging techniques (fMRI).
 She also conducts studies in the classroom with students from early elementary school through college.

-Her book, Choke: What The Secrets Of The Brain Reveals About Getting It Right When You Have To, came out in fall 2010, and she has a second book, How The Body Knows Its Mind: The Surprising Power of the Physical Environment to Influence How You Think and Feel, that comes out January, 2015.
+She is the author of two books: Choke: What The Secrets Of The Brain Reveals About Getting It Right When You Have To (2010) and How The Body Knows Its Mind: The Surprising Power of the Physical Environment to Influence How You Think and Feel (2015).